linuxgurugamer/PAPIPlugin/README.md

 You will need to add the assemblies **UnityEngine** and **Assembly-CSharp** from *<KSP_PATH>/KSP_Data/Managed* to the references of the project.
 After that either directly run or build the solition.
-~~The plugin will automatically be compied to your KSP install.~~

 Credits
 ----------
-TaranisElsu - Author of the TacLib library
+- TaranisElsu - Author of the TacLib library

-asarium - Author of Runway PAPI array
+- asarium - Author of Runway PAPI array

-angavrilov - Contributor of Runway PAPI array
+- angavrilov - Contributor of Runway PAPI array

-blizzy78 - Author of Toolbar
+- blizzy78 - Author of Toolbar

+- cybutek - Author of KSP-AVC

+- Authors of CKAN

 License
 ----------